HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 The authors are seeking recommendations for:
 * Improving the accountability and confidence for on-time delivery of Roadmap Objectives during a Release.
 (In other words, what are the consequences for slipping the original Milestone or Release assigned to an Objective?
 This should not be friction-less)
 * Assigning owners to Release Objectives with appropriate load balancing
-* Identifying the minimal set of ZenHub pipelines (workflow) to be adopted across teams

 ### Drawbacks and Limitations